oneapi-src/oneDNN/doc/README.md

 execution resources of a target device.
 It is required to execute a compiled partition.

+oneDNN Graph API provides low precision support including both int8, bf16, and fp16.
+For int8, oneDNN Graph API supports quantized model with static quantization.
+For bf16 or fp16, oneDNN Graph supports deep learning framework’s auto mixed precision mechanism.
+In both cases, oneDNN Graph API expects users to convert the computation graph to low precision representation and specify the data’s precision and quantization parameters. oneDNN Graph API implementation should strictly respect the numeric precision of the computation.
+More details can be found at [specification](https://spec.oneapi.io/onednn-graph/latest/programming_model.html#low-precision-support).

 ## Relation to oneDNN primitives programming model

 The Graph API is an addition to oneDNN’s current primitives programming model.